Site logo

 Catalans are known to be very traditional and culturally rich people.
 They also pride themselves on their history, so it’s no surprise that after having once been their own independent state with its own language and culture, its people should want to be independent again.

-According to Catalonians, the Spanish fiscal system is halting Catalonian development through very high tax rates with little return, and many Catalonians therefore believe that without Spain they would be much more prosperous as they are able to retain their riches to invest back into the city.
+According to Catalans, the Spanish fiscal system is halting Catalan development through very high tax rates with little return, and many Catalans therefore believe that without Spain they would be much more prosperous as they are able to retain their riches to invest back into the city.

 Another crucial reason for Catalonia wanting to separate from Spain is because of its King.
 Spain is a Parliamentary Monarchy and Catalonia has always longed for a republic in the shape of a decentralised system.
 Another lesser known reason is that the current King is the son of Juan Carlos the I, who was the successor to power after Francisco Franco (the nationalist leader of Spain after the Spanish Civil War) and to whom he had close ties.